Find Trade Colleges

 8% Freshmen Loans

-Roughly 8% of students at SKC take out loans to pay for college.
-The average amount of student loans is $3,198 a year.
+8% of SKC students take out loans to afford college costs.
+The typical student loan amount is $3,198 a year.

 Students who graduate from SKC with a bachelor’s degree make an average of $25,378 during the early years of their career after graduation.